mozsearch/mozsearch/docs/aws.md

 infrastructure/aws/terminate-indexer.py <instance-id>
 infrastructure/aws/delete-volume.py <volume-id>
 ```
-from within your local searchfox virtualenv (see the above section
+from within your local searchfox venv (see the above section
 on setting up AWS locally).
 The terminate-indexer.py script or the
 web console will let you know the volume ID of the volume to delete.